galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-101/tutorial.md

 >
 >    ![Workflow editor](../../images/101_28.png)
 >
->    When you click on a component, you will get a view of all the parameter settings for that tool on the right-hand side of your screen.
+>    When you click on a workflow step, you will get a view of all the parameter settings for that tool on the right-hand side of your screen.
 >
 >    > ### {% icon tip %} Hiding intermediate steps
 >    > When a workflow is executed, the user is usually primarily interested in the final product and not in all intermediate steps.
 By default all the outputs of a workflow will be shown, but we can explicitly tell Galaxy which outputs to show and which to hide for a given workflow.
 This behaviour is controlled by the little asterisk next to every output dataset: